department-of-veterans-affairs/va.gov-team/platform/research/WIP-research-preparedness/READme.md

 ## Goals

 - To figure out the following:
-  - How to evaluate designers' research abilities on the contract
+  - How to evaluate designers' research abilities on the contract.
-  - How to ensure people are ready to independently run research
+  - How to ensure people are ready to independently run research.
 - To create documentation that clearly outlines:
   - How to evaluate people.
   - How to "train" people or ensure preparedness based on people's skill levels.
+  - What people need to know about conducting research at the VA regardless of skill level (eg. how we handle recordings, PII, etc.).

 ## Problems to solve/Questions